 Welcome!
 I’m Frank.
-I’m an international lawyer by day, but when I get home at night, there’s nothing I like better to do than cook.
+I’m an international lawyer by day, but when I get home at night, I like nothing better than to cook.
 I’ve always loved to cook, ever since I was barely tall enough to peer over the top of a stove.
 Cooking is the best way I know to unwind from a stressful day’s work.
 And sharing the dishes I make is a profound way to connect with friends and loved ones.

 Where did this passion for cooking and eating come from?
 Like so many Italian-Americans I learned the importance of good food at those leisurely Sunday dinners at my grandmother’s house, the kind that would start with nibbles just after noontime and last well into the evening.

-Memorie di Angelina—which means ‘Memoires of Angelina’—is my tribute to the home cooking of my nonna Angelina, a native of a small hilltop town in the Campania region of Italy called Apice.
+Memorie di Angelina—which means ‘Memoires of Angelina’—is my tribute to the home cooking of my nonna Angelina.
+She was a native of a small hilltop town in the Campania region of Italy called Apice.
 She came to America in the 1920s along with millions of other southern Italian immigrants and settled in the Arthur Avenue neighborhood in the Bronx, which was (and is) a true ‘little Italy’.
-She was poor and, like most women of her class and time, only semi-literate.
+Angelina was poor and, like most women of her class and time, only semi-literate.
 She never did learn to speak proper English.
-She married my grandfather Lorenzo, who made a modest salary as a projectionist at a local movie theater and, to help pay expenses, she sewed button holes for lady’s dresses at 5 cents a pop.
+She married my grandfather Lorenzo, who made a modest salary as a projectionist at a local movie theater.
+To help pay expenses, she sewed button holes for lady’s dresses at 5 cents a pop.
 She was the humblest person I have ever known.

 She also cooked the most delicious food I’ve ever eaten.

-In fact, I hope you’ll think of this website as something more than just a blog, as an online resource.
-Over the course of the years, I’ve have built up a collection of about 350 recipes at last count.
-You’ll find Angelina’s specialities here, of course, plus many of the classic dishes I got to know during my years in Italy.
-I put special emphasis on the regional cuisines of Rome and Naples, which I know best, but I do set out on the occasional jaunt into points north or further south.
+I hope you’ll think of this website as something more than a blog, but rather as an online cookbook.
+Over the course of the years, I’ve have built up a collection of over 600 recipes at last count.
+You’ll find Angelina’s specialities here, along with the classic dishes I got to know during my years in Italy.
+I put special emphasis on the regional cuisines of Rome and Naples, with the occasional jaunt into points north or further south.
 You’ll also find articles with essential background and techniques for making authentic Italian food, in-depth information on the Italian Pantry and food culture, and tips and tricks, like how to choose the best canned tomatoes.
-To get the most out of this content, check out my page on How to Use This Site.

 There is much here to explore and the database just keeps growing.
 The universe of Italian cooking is truly immense, so I look forward to keep this going for quite some time!

 What you won’t find here are rants about my personal problems.
 Nor will you find advertisements, promotions, give-aways, contest entries or any other kind of competitive or commercial activity.
+Why?
+First, as I’ve said, I don’t want to commit to compromise on authenticity.
+Second, because I want to give you, the reader, an ad-free—and that means distraction free—experience.
+And finally, I didn’t get into blogging for the money.
 This blog is a pure labor of love.
+The wonderful feedback I get from readers is my own reward.

 I hope you enjoy reading this blog as much as I do writing it.
-And if you have any questions, comments or recipe requests, or just want to say hello, feel free to drop me a line.
-And if you like what you see, don’t forget to follow us on Facebook, Twitter or Networked Blogs!
+And if you have any questions, comments or requests, feel free to drop me a line.
+And if you like what you see, don’t forget to follow us on Facebook, Twitter, Pinterest or our Flipboard magazine.
+Or best of all, sign up for our free newsletter.
+And for more information about this blog, check out our FAQ.

 - On Authenticity (memoriediangelina.com)